AIGAdc/dcdesignweek.org-11ty/source/pages/accessibility.md

     * Give transparency on what we’re working on.

+    * List accessibility features we provide at our events.

-    * List accommodations we can and cannot provide.
+    * List accommodations we cannot provide.

-    * Provide contacts to request any accommodations that may have been missed or undocumented.
+    * Provide contacts to request any accommodations that may be needed.

-    * Encourage feedback from the community on how we can evolve to be more inclusive in the future.
+    * Encourage feedback from the community on how we can evolve to be more inclusive by default in the future.
 sectionTwo:
   sectionTwoColorCombo: zodiac-on-white
   sectionTwoHeader: What We’re Working On